USRSE/usrse.github.io/docs/events.md

 ### How do I add an all day event?

-All day events render as a solid block (strip) on the calendar, and you can use similar syntax to the above but add `all_day: true`.
+All-day events render as a solid block (strip) on the calendar, and you can use similar syntax to the above but add `all_day: true`.
 You don't need to include an end time, but you do need to include a "start" with a date.
 Here is an example:

 ```